TeamLumi/luminescent-team/rom-hacking/scripting/commands/logic/056-if-tr-flagon-call.md

 ## Effect

-Checks the trainer flag of the given trainer and calls a script if the trainer is defeated.
+Checks the trainer flag of the given trainer and calls a script if the trainer is defeated and not currently looking for a rematch due to the Vs. Seeker.

-The position of the call is saved.
+The position of a call is saved.
 Execution returns to this command once a _RET is executed.

-:::info
+:::caution

-Needs investigation on how the VS. Seeker affects this result.
+Unlike the jump version of this command, whether the trainer is looking for a rematch due to the Vs. Seeker or not matters.

 :::